staslev/LeetCode-refactored/linked-lists/RemoveNthNodeFromEnd.md

 }
 ```

 It's very neat and clean, and even commented.
-It has some tricky parts however, which are still in the dark.
-For example, from looking at the code it is not very apparent why we need the `start` variable, which is instantiated to a mysterious `0` value.
+It would be great though, if these comments could be used to extract helper methods so that the main code could be simpler and more structured.
+In the next section we use very similar ideas, but make an extra effort to keep the structure simple by employing helper methods.

 ### Refactored